ranaasamir/BI18/README.md

 Rana Samir: My zodiac sign is Aquarius.
 Amr Samih: A corrupted young mind at the age of twenty.
 Farah Ahmed: My hobbies are photography and reading.
-Ingy Ahnad: Green is my favourite colour.
+Ingy Ahmad: Green is my favourite colour.
 Aya Gougou: I like to listen to rock music.
 Louay Diaa: 50 percent of the time i'm sleeping.
 Martina Nashaat: BI student at the GUC..